Lucyjpjones/lj-fscr/testing.md

 **Forum**

+<u>View forum functionality</u>

+- To check that a user can only view the forum if they are a site member, i clicked on the forum link in the main menu.
+I was redirected to the register page which was correct.
+I then logged in and clicked on the same forum link.
+I was directed to the forum page with all threads visible.

 <u>View thread functionality</u>

 To check that the thread detail view was working correctly I navigated to the forum page and clicked on each thread title link to check I was naviagted to the correct thread detail page, and I was.